emanalaa/Competetive-Programming/README.md

 # Competetive-Programming
-Accepted submissions of problems on online judges solved using C++.
+My code for some accepted submissions of problems on online judges, solved using C++.